ZimHook/FakeICP/README.md

-# ICPBalance
+# FakeICP

-A tool to query balance of icp, support principal/canisterID/AccountAddress.<br/>
+A tool to claim fake icp for test<br/>
-Try the tool via https://k5ge7-6yaaa-aaaad-qbooa-cai.raw.ic0.app/<br/>
+Try the tool via https://7tcwa-gqaaa-aaaad-qbs2a-cai.raw.ic0.app/<br/>
-Or use npm to build your own version
+Or use npm to build your own version<br/>